What time is Ant and Dec’s Saturday Night Takeaway on?

 But will the children believe pandas can actually talk?

-Viewers can also expect to see lots of famous faces on the show, with Rockabye hitmaker Anne-Marie performing this week, and Gavin and Stacey’s Rob Brydon narrating the show.
+Viewers can also expect to see lots of famous faces on the show, with British street dancing duo Twist and Pulse busting some moves this Saturday, and BBC Radio 1 presenter Greg James swapping his DJ decks for the SNT booth to narrate the show.

 How can viewers get involved?